 - Orange jelly candies decorate optional

-- Stir the wet mixture into the dry ingredients until just combined.
+Stir the milk into the dry ingredients followed by the juice mixture and stir until just combined.

 Spoon the batter into the baking pans, filling each one a little more than three-quarters full.

 Bake for 15-17 minutes, until a cake tester comes out clean.